 - Secular Buddhism supports a culture of awakening, finding its inspiration from Buddhist and non-Buddhist, religious and secular sources alike.

-- Secular Buddhism in form is independent, making it flexible for integration into daily life in a variety of cultural contexts.
+- Secular Buddhism is universal in aspiration, making it flexible for integration into daily life in a variety of cultural contexts.

 - Secular Buddhism is inclusive, fostering learning and practice across cultural and traditional bounds.